Kapil Sharma’s Friend Rajiev Dhingra Makes Shocking Revelations; Says Preeti Vowed To Destroy Kapil!

 He further added that Sunil Grover was also used as a pawn for this purpose, "We friends have been trying to help Kapil stay positive.
 Rajiev further told the leading daily, "Not only is he unwell, even his mother isn't keeping well and we are afraid he will harm himself.
 Preeti forced herself into the show and into his life."

-‘Preeti Is Misusing Kapil’s Weakness!’
+"Preeti Is Misusing Kapil’s Weakness!"

 "He is an emotional man, she is misusing his weakness.
 She threatened me saying Kapil and I are not from Mumbai and she will get us thrown out of the industry.
 Now, Kapil feels he has lost everything he earned over the years."